Deertrap Mountain – 20.6mi / 33.2km

 The trail continues to traverse along the ridge and ends in a clearing.
 The Great White Throne stands prominently with a distant view of Angels Landing.

 Follow the trail back to your car.
 For an additional bonus, Cable Mountain can be reached adding a little over three and a half miles to the trek.
 You can also continue north on the East Rim Trail to the Weeping Rock trailhead.
-(For more information on either trip see the Cable Mountain and East Rim Summits descriptions in the 15+ miles descriptions.)
+(For more information on either trip see the Cable Mountain and East Rim Summits descriptions.)

 One last option is to access these trails from the dirt roads on the privately owned Zion Ponderosa Ranch.
 This route is considerably shorter in distance and less vertical overall.
 Getting to the trail involves a five mile drive along the North Fork Road east of the Park’s East Entrance, then a left turn onto the signed dirt road to Zion Ponderosa Ranch & Resort.
 This road is on private property, so please be respectful to the landowners and stay on designated roads and trails.
 Signage is limited, so refer to the map and follow the more heavily used roads to get to the trailhead.
 Rainy conditions or snow covered roads may make the road impassible with a car.